kshedden/CondReg.jl/README.md

 # Overview

-CondReg.jl: Conditional logistic regression in Julia --
+CondReg.jl: Conditional regression models in Julia

-The CondReg.jl Julia package implements conditional logistic regression.
+--

-This is a technique for regression analysis of a binary outcome with grouped data, where each group has a distinct and unknown intercept.
+The CondReg.jl Julia package implements conditional logistic and conditional Poisson regression.
+These are techniques for regression analysis with grouped data, where each group has a distinct and unknown intercept.

 ## Usage: